danosborne/api-post/starling-st.md

 ## Open APIs
 It's all about open APIs in the banking industry these days.
 At Starling, we have built our API at the same time as our platform, not as an afterthought.
-We did so in spite of not being required to comply with PSD2 or Open Banking on the same timescales as the other banks.
-In fact, we launched the API weeks before our apps became available in the app stores.
 Our RESTful API is tiered.
 Tier 1 gives read-only access to some financial data, such as transaction history.
 Tier 5 includes the ability to make payments.
-Readers who want to experiment with the API are not required to hold an account at Starling.
-A sandbox environment exists where transactions can be simulated.
-Starling customers, however, can access their production account.

 This is the first of a series of posts on the use of the Starling API.
-In this post, we will do an exercise with which most people are familiar: obtaining bank statements and performing some analysis on them.
-We are going to to write a simple SDK in [Pharo Smalltalk](http://pharo.org/).
+In this post, we will do an exercise familiar to most people: obtaining bank statements and performing some analysis on them with the help of charts.
+We are going to write code in [Pharo Smalltalk](http://pharo.org/).
 I have chosen this language for a few reasons: its simplicity; the immediate feedback provided by the environment makes it ideal for prototyping; the minimal syntax allows developers to focus on the interesting bits without becoming distracted with boiler plate.
 The unofficial reason is that every now and then I get nostalgic about it and I need to spin up an _image_ and hack something just for fun.

 The contents of this post come from one of the weekly learning sessions held by the engineering team at Starling.
 This is neither a Smalltalk tutorial nor an in-depth look at the API.
 It is an initial exploration that I hope will encourage others to come and play with the API using their favourite language.
+Readers who want to experiment with the API are not required to hold an account at Starling.
+A sandbox environment exists where payments and contacts can be simulated.
+Starling customers, however, can access their own production account securely, with a personal token having permissions they choose.

 ## Problem